ArisenIO/arisenjsv1/README.md

 * **keyProvider** `[array<string>|string|function]` - Provides ARISEN account's Private Keys
   used to sign transaction.
 If multiple ARISEN account's Private Keys are found, the API `get_required_keys` is called to discover which signing keys to use.
-If a function is provided, this function is called for Each bank transaction.
+If a function is provided, this function is called for Each wallet transaction.

-* **httpEndpoint** `string` - http or https location of a nodrsnd server providing a chain API.
-When using arisenjs from a browser remember to configure the same origin policy in nodrsnd or proxy server.
-For testing, nodrsnd configuration `access-control-allow-origin = *` could be used.
+* **httpEndpoint** `string` - http or https location of a aosd server providing a chain API.
+When using arisenjs from a browser remember to configure the same origin policy in aosd or proxy server.
+For testing, aosd configuration `access-control-allow-origin = *` could be used.

   Set this value to **null** for a cold-storage (no network) configuration.

-* **expireInSeconds** `number` - number of seconds before the bank transaction will expire.
-The time is based on the nodrsnd's clock.
+* **expireInSeconds** `number` - number of seconds before the wallet transaction will expire.
+The time is based on the aosd's clock.
 An unexpired transaction that may have had an error is a liability until the expiration is reached, this time should be brief.

-* **broadcast** `[boolean=true]` - post the bank transaction to
+* **broadcast** `[boolean=true]` - post the wallet transaction to
   the ARISEN network.
 Use false to obtain a fully Signed ARISEN Transaction.

 * **verbose** `[boolean=false]` - verbose logging such as API activity.

 * **debug** `[boolean=false]` - low level debug logging (serialization).

-* **sign** `[boolean=true]` - sign the bank transaction with a ARISEN account's Private Key.
+* **sign** `[boolean=true]` - sign the wallet transaction with a ARISEN account's Private Key.
 Leaving a transaction unsigned avoids the need to provide a ARISEN account's Private Key.

 * **mockTransactions** (advanced)
   * `mockTransactions: () => null // 'pass',  or 'fail'`
-  * `pass` - do not broadcast, always pretend that the bank transaction worked
+  * `pass` - do not broadcast, always pretend that the wallet transaction worked
-  * `fail` - do not broadcast, pretend the bank transaction failed
+  * `fail` - do not broadcast, pretend the wallet transaction failed
   * `null|undefined` - broadcast as usual

 * **transactionHeaders** (advanced) - manually calculate transaction header.
-This may be provided so arisenjs does not need to make header related API calls to nodrsn.
+This may be provided so arisenjs does not need to make header related API calls to aos.
 Used in environments like cold-storage.
 This callback is called for every transaction.
 Headers are documented here [arisenjs-api#headers](https://github.com/ARISENIO/arisenjs-api/blob/HEAD/docs/index.md#headers--object).
   * `transactionHeaders: (expireInSeconds, callback) => {callback(null/*error*/, headers)}`